natecurtiss/mirage/README.md

 # Mirage

-A small 2D engine written in 24 hours as fun challenge.
+A small 2D engine written in 24 hours because why not.

 ## Specifications